-The University of Southern California, one of the nation’s top research universities, invites applications for tenure-track positions in the Department of Biomedical Engineering in the Viterbi School of Engineering.
+The University of Southern California, one of the nation’s top research universities, invites applications for tenure-track positions in the Department of Biomedical Engineering in the USC Viterbi School of Engineering.
 We seek outstanding faculty candidates for positions at any rank.
 The USC Viterbi School of Engineering is committed to increasing the diversity of its faculty and welcomes applications from women, underrepresented groups, veterans, and individuals with disabilities.
 Outstanding senior applicants who have demonstrated academic excellence and leadership, and whose past activities document a commitment to issues involving the advancement of women in science and engineering may also be considered for the Lloyd Armstrong, Jr. Endowed Chair, which is supported by the Women in Science and Engineering (WiSE) Program endowment.

+To receive full consideration, candidates should apply online at the faculty application website by January 31, 2020.
 Application materials must include a cover letter, curriculum vitae, statement of research and teaching interests, and contact information for suggested references.
 Applicants are encouraged to include a succinct statement on fostering an environment of diversity and inclusion.
 Interested individuals who have questions are welcome to contact Dr. K. Kirk Shung, Chair of the Department of Biomedical Engineering (email@example.com).
-They are also encouraged to visit the website of the Department (http://bme.usc.edu) for details on current educational and research programs.
+They are also encouraged to visit the website of the Department of Biomedical Engineering for details on current educational and research programs.